Sausagerrito/Robsistors/README.md

 - Displays resistance, tolerance, and temperature coefficient (if present)
 - Clear error messages for invalid input
 - SI prefix formatting for readable output (e.g., 4.7KΩ)
-- Graceful exit with ':q'command
+- Graceful exit with ':q' command
 - Multiple resistor codes can be processed in one line
 - Unit tested for reliability
 - Tiny, optimized binary